ProjectSkyfire/SkyFire.406a/DEVELOPERS_README.txt

 2011_09_03 -= ANNOUNCEMENT =-

-This fork atm is not usible it is still WiP (work in progress).
+This fork atm is not stable it is still WiP (work in progress).

 Traffic for development work is to move to this repo: https://github.com/ProjectSkyfire/SkyFireEMU_rebase